Suchi-BITS/ReadyTensor_Project-2/readme.md

 - RAG over FinOps domain documents
 - Streamlit Frontend

+**Instructions:
+1. Use the datase present in data/sample_dataset.csv to upload in the UI.
+2. Ask FinOps related query those can be answered using the dataset and Knowledge queries.

 The system handles FinOps queries end-to-end:
 natural language → intent routing → SQL → insights → visualization → RAG → final summary.